skmin-lab/unixmd/docs/source/objects/mqc/ct.rst

 Detailed description of CTMQC method is in the :cite:`Agostini2016`.

-.. note:: We recommend that users see detailed description of parameter.
+.. note:: We strongly recommend that users see detailed description of parameter.

 +--------------------------------+------------------------------------------------+-----------------+
 | Parameters                     | Work                                           | Default         |